nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `client -a p/PROJECT_ID n/CLIENT_NAME [m/CLIENT_MOBILE] [e/CLIENT_EMAIL]`, `client -a p/PROJECT_ID n/CLIENT_NAME [e/CLIENT_EMAIL] [m/CLIENT_MOBILE]` are both acceptable.

-* If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.
+(Does not apply for Sort command)<br>
   e.g. if you specify `m/12341234 m/56785678`, only `m/56785678` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `exit` and `clear`) will be ignored.<br>